magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 All the teachings are merely similes and comparisons, means to help the mind see the truth.
 If we haven’t seen the truth we must suffer.
-For example, we commonly use the term when referring to the body.
-Anybody can say it, but in fact we have problems simply because we don’t know the truth of these , and thus cling to them.
+For example, we commonly use the term *‘saṅkhārā’* when referring to the body.
+Anybody can say it, but in fact we have problems simply because we don’t know the truth of these *saṅkhārā*, and thus cling to them.
 Because we don’t know the truth of the body, we suffer.

 Here is an example.
 Suppose one morning you’re walking to work and a man yells abuse and insults at you from across the street.
 As soon as you